Kright/KrightGameTools/cpp/pga3dphysics/README.md

 **Physics converters**

+* [Energy](Energy.h): concept for anything with energy (physics body, spring, array of bodies)
 * [Forque](Forque.h): helper class for creating forces and torques and for extracting them from bivectors
 * [Velocity](Velocity.h): same helpers for velocities

 **Inertia**

 * [InertiaLocalSphere](InertiaLocalSphere.h): inertia tensor of a sphere with center mass in the center of coordinates.
-* [InertiaLocal](InertiaLocal.h): local inertia of rigid body with three main axes, mass in the center of coordinates.
+* [InertiaLocal](InertiaLocal.h): local inertia of a rigid body with three main axes, mass in the center of coordinates.
 * [InertiaMovedLocal](InertiaMovedLocal.h): based on InertiaLocal, but rotated and translated.
 * [InertiaSummable](InertiaSummable.h): summable representation of inertia tensor.
 Several inertias can be added together.